xanderhendriks/rpi-embedded-target-action-runner/README.md

 [Wikipidea](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) has a good list of available tools.
 Both free and paid.

 #### Unit testing
 In unit testing you take a single source file and check its functionality by calling its functions with different parameters to see if they give the expected result.
 This can also be a great help for development as it is a lot easier to check corner cases that can't easily be tested in the real product.
 Think of a temperature sensor giving back a negative reading.
 In the unit test the call to external modules need to be 'mocked'.
-In the case of the temperature sensor you would write a new function which replaces the sesnor's read function.
+In the case of the temperature sensor you would write a new function which replaces the sensor's read function.
 This new function would be created as such that it would return a set of know values to be consumed by the test.

 [Wikipidea](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks) has a good list of available tools.
 Most of them are free to use.